 The minimum scores for English Proficiency Tests are listed below.
 Submit only one.
 All scores should be sent directly by the testing agency to Auburn University at Montgomery (AUM).

 - TOEFL (AUM Institutional Code: 1036): Paper-based: 500; Internet-based: 61.

 - ACT (AUM Institutional Code: 0057): The minimum acceptable ACT composite score is 18 with a sub-score of 18 on the English section.\

 - SAT (AUM Institutional Code: 1036): The minimum SAT combined score (Critical Reading and Critical Math only) is 860 with a sub-score of 450 on the Critical Reading section.

-4. International students who have scored at least 488 on paper-based TOEFL, 163 on computer-based TOEFL or 57 on internet-based TOEFL will take a combined load of undergraduate courses including appropriate English as a Second Language (ESL) courses.
-Students continue with ESL courses until they pass TOEFL or IELTS according to the Auburn Montgomery minimum acceptable score requirements.
+International students who have scored at least 488 on paper-based TOEFL, 57 on internet-based TOEFL, or 5.0 on IELTS will take a combined load of undergraduate courses including appropriate English as a Second Language (ESL) courses.
+Students continue with ESL courses until they pass TOEFL or IELTS according to the AUM minimum acceptable score requirements.

 Note: Students who do not meet the TOEFL and/or any other requirement for full admission to an AUM academic program may apply for admission to the AUM English as a Second Language (ESL) program.